RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 had been reading on the internet, that choice seemed clear: it had to be Vim.

 But I was stalled almost immediately.
-Vim uses hjkl for text navigation, so you don't need to move your hand to the arrow keys.
-This is convenient for usage under QWERTY.
-All four keys are on the home row and are easily accessible without stretching to your right hand.
+Vim uses the letters 'h', 'j', 'k', and 'l' for text navigation, so you don't need to move your hand to the arrow keys.
+This is convenient for usage under QWERTY, all four keys are on the home row and are easily accessible - without stretching - to your right hand.
 But on Dvorak they are all over the keyboard, and there is no mnemonic for telling which key does what.
-The physical arrangement of the keys under QWERTY help to tell at least the left (h) from right (n).
-Knowledge of up and down probably comes only with practice.

 I struggled with Vim for a few days, trying to learn how I could remap the movement keys to the same location under Dvorak as they are in QWERTY.
-But I was unable to find an easy solution and the prospect of the cascading key remappings was enough to drive me to look at Emacs.
-By contrast with Vim most of the keys in Emacs have some kind of mnemonic association.
+But I was unable to find a solution and the prospect of the cascading key remappings was enough to drive me to look at Emacs.
+By contrast with Vim, most of the keys in Emacs have some kind of mnemonic association.
 Moving forward a character is `ctrl f` and back is `ctrl b`.
 Down one line is `ctrl n` and up is `ctrl p` for next and previous.
 Not only that, but part of the very philosophy of Emacs is